akiraohgaki/devbox/devbox/setup/README-devbox.md

 ## Git

-Please configure your name and email address in Git, for author identity for commits.
+Please configure your name and email address in Git as your author identity for commits.

 ```sh
 : Set your name